cloudmesh-community/fa18-523-60/notebook.md

 - Finished my part of the technology paper (need to push once the rest of the team completes their part)
 - decided on the topic for the final project - the responsiblities have been delegated
 - working on the project update for the Oct 12th deadline
-- will create the paper and project folders today
+- create paper and project-report folder in HID repository, along with the files that need to be updated.

 # Week Fri 09/28/18 - Thu 10/04/18